colinhemphill/nextjs-resume/README.md

 ### Set Up Your CMS

 Regardless of which supported CMS you choose, or if you are adding support for a new CMS, you will need to set up your schemas to match the expected items.

-View our [CMS setup document](README-CMS.md) to see the schemas that you will need alongside the name and description of each required field.

 ### Deploy Your Résumé